abhijithvijayan/eslint-config/readme.md

 These are the settings for ESLint and Prettier for [OnePass](https://github.com/onepassapp/onepass) Password Manager

+This has TypeScript support as well from `v2.0.0`

 ## Installing

 You can use eslint **globally** and/or **locally** per project.